Mapwright home page

 4. What do you mean by ‘quality’?

 This will tell you if they've even taken the time to think about this, let alone develop their own definition.
 Can the consultant explain to you what they mean by quality?
-Does what they say align with your thoughts?
+Does what they say align with any of your thoughts?
 Do their eyes light up, or their voice fill with enthusiasm?
 Do they sound interesting and interested?
-Do you understand what they say?
+And do you understand what they say?

-Some warning bells: they spout a lot of incomprehensible ‘quality speak’ at this point, and/or quote the official ISO definition to you (rather than using their own words), or perhaps they get very vague and waffle on a lot.
-If so, watch out; it's often very unlikely that they'll improve on further acquaintance.
+Some warning bells: they spout a lot of incomprehensible ‘quality speak’ at this point, and/or quote the official ISO definition to you rather than using their own words.
+Or they get very vague and waffle on a lot.
+If so, watch out; it's most unlikely this will improve on further acquaintance.

 5. What would you need from us?
 What can we do to make this project go smoothly and minimise the cost or time?